 Proceeding to the third section of the title page, the Square houses no less than six “EFB” anagrams.
 The first and most obvious are the “FEb” abbreviations of the month February for the start and end dates of the orchestration.

 The letters “FEb” are a transparent anagram of “EFb.”
-The second letter in these “FEb” abbreviations is conspicuously capitalized when the rules of grammar require that it be lower case.
+The second letter in these “FEb” abbreviations is conspicuously capitalized when the rules of grammar require that it be lowercase.
 Those same rules demand that the first letter of a title be capitalized, and that is the case with Ein feste Burg.
 Those two incorrectly capitalized Es in “FEb” are a coded form of Elgar’s initials (EE).
 To the right of the orchestration’s start and end dates are two capital Ls camouflaged as square brackets.
-The letter “L” is the initial for Luther and various titles for Jesus.
-The presence of two overlapping Ls may represent “Luther’s Lord.”
+The letter L is the initial for Luther and various titles for Jesus.
+The presence of two overlapping Ls may represent “Luther’s Lord” or “Longfellow's Luther.”

 In my next forthcoming essay, I will describe and decrypt a significant acrostic anagram cipher in the title of Variation XIII that only recently came to my attention.
 Incidentally, the word “acrostic” is suggestive of the phrase “a cross” due to its spelling and pronunciation (acrostic).
 For this reason, the prominence of acrostic anagrams on the title page further hint at the identity of Elgar’s secret friend.

 A survey of acrostic anagram ciphers incorporated on the title page of the Variations’ autograph score uncovered ten encryptions of “EFB” and one of “Voce.”
 Consistent with Elgar’s affinity for anagrams and ciphers, these decryptions implicate Luther’s Ein feste Burg as the absent voice of the Enigma Variations.
 Some of these anagrams are laid out in “L” and “V” patterns.
-The letter “L” is the initial for Luther and assorted titles for Jesus such as Life, Light, Lion, Lord, and Lux.
-“L” is also a homonym of the Hebrew word “El” meaning “God.”
-The letter “V” is the initial for Variations.
+The letter L is the initial for Luther and assorted titles for Jesus such as Life, Light, Lion, Lord, and Lux.
+L is also a homonym of the Hebrew word El meaning God.
+The letter V is the initial for Variations.
 The Roman numerals LV for the number 55 communicates a coded form of Elgar’s initials as E is the fifth letter of the alphabet.
 These anagrams bear Elgar’s initials and complete signature, providing a second tier of encryption that complements the solutions unveiled by the first tier.
-To learn more concerning the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
+To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.